Techartflowio/com.unity.render-pipelines.universal/Documentation~/rendering/deferred-rendering-path.md

 * **Baked Lit** and **Unlit**: these shaders do not calculate real-time lighting, that's why Unity renders them into the Emissive/GI/Lighting buffer directly during the Forward-only pass.
 This is faster than evaluating the shaders in the Deferred rendering (stencil) pass.

 * **Custom shaders**: Unity renders the shaders that do not declare the Pass tags required by the Deferred Rendering Path as Forward-only.
 The required Pass tags are: `LightMode`, and `UniversalMaterialType`.
-For more information, see [URP Pass tags](../urp-shaders/urp-shaderlab-pass-tags.md).
+For more information, refer to [URP Pass tags](../urp-shaders/urp-shaderlab-pass-tags.md).

 Unity renders Materials with such shaders in the Forward Rendering Path.
 For the SSAO Renderer Feature to be able to calculate ambient occlusion for the Materials using the **Complex Lit** shader, Unity must render such Materials in the depth and normal prepass first.
 This is because Unity does not render those Materials in the G-buffer pass (GBufferPass).
-For more information, see [URP Pass tags](../urp-shaders/urp-shaderlab-pass-tags.md).
+For more information, refer to [URP Pass tags](../urp-shaders/urp-shaderlab-pass-tags.md).

 #### General implementation notes